by Paul Begala

 · Ranger scam (property theft for the Texas Rangers).

 · friends in sky high places (Begala argues that Bush’s test scores were too low to enter the Air National Guard; Texas legislator Ben Bernes pulled strings to get Bush into the Guard.)

 · National Archives gate

 Which scandals were more widely known?
-Must be the "liberal" media.
 And the last five "scandals" in the first column are fabrications.
 On the other hand, the democrats had plenty of other pro-rich, anti-worker scandals ignored by both Republican and Democratic media outlets.

 · Improved relations with India.